genshinsim/gcsim/ui/packages/docs/docs/guides/understanding_config_files.md

 xingqiu skill, burst;
 ```

 After executing `raiden skill`, the simulator will recognize that the next action to be executed requires us to be on Xingqiu but Raiden is currently active.
-It will then automatically insert a swap action before executing `xingqiu skill`;
+It will then automatically insert a swap action before executing `xingqiu skill`.

 You can however manually force swaps with `<char> swap`.
 Here the `<char>` should represent the character you want to swap to.

 ### Repeating a rotation

 A common usage is to repeat certain actions (or a rotation) multiple times throughout the duration of a simulation.

+#### Naive approach
 One way to do this is to simply copy and paste the same block of actions (a rotation) the number of times you wish to repeat the rotation.

+#### While loop
 Another way is to wrap the entire block in a while loop:
 ```
 while 1 {
     raiden skill;